kytta/share2fedi/README.md

 If you _really_ have to use Docker, there is
 [a good guide on building Astro apps with Docker](https://docs.astro.build/en/recipes/docker/).
-**I will not** provide support for Docker-based deployments in the observable future.
+In the future, we will provide an official Docker image for Share₂Fedi.

 ## Contribute